 1. Children’s Book Museum, Hague

 Located right next to the Central Train Station in Hague, Children’s Book Muszeum is an ideal day trip from Amsterdam for parents with children.
 Kinderboekenmuseum is home to many book characters including Elmer the Patchwork Elephant, Little Donkey, Frog, and many others.
-Whether you are traveling with a toddler or with an older child, this fabulous museum offers a variety of interactive exhibitions suitable for both the little ones and kids who are a bit older.
+This fabulous museum offers a variety of interactive exhibitions suitable for both the little ones and older kids.
 The good news is that some of the exhibitions at the museum are bilingual.

 2. Efteling Park, Kaatsheuvel